pleerock/gulpclass/README.md

     First option is preferred because most probably it will be annoying for you to run gulp every time you need to run some task.

+## Caveats

+Its important to understand that you will not able to run your gulp tasks *until* you compile your `gulpfile.ts` file.
+This means that if compiling is a part of your gulp process you will not be able to use it, because there are no gulpfile.js compiled from gulpfile.ts file.

 ## Samples